 \begin{enumerate}

 \item \textbf{Data Rate}

-As shown in Fig.~\ref{fig:s2Cap}, the diagram overview of the average data rate of all algorithms in this scenario is almost similar to Scenario 1.
-Only with respect to the number of relays less or equal in the diagram of Scenario 2 compared to Scenario 1, we see the average data rate less than equal to Scenario 1.
+As shown in Figure~\ref{fig:s2Cap}, the diagram overview of the average data rate of all algorithms in this scenario is almost similar to Scenario 1.
+Only concerning the number of relays less or equal in the diagram of Scenario 2 compared to Scenario 1, we see the average data rate less than equal to Scenario 1.

-In this scenario, similar to the previous scenario, the \\ DORSA\_W-B-Z algorithm is better than the other algorithms and DORSA\_W-B, DORSA\_W-Z and SORSA\_W are slightly behind DORSA\_W-B-Z due to the use of M2M RF interfaces and the use of WiFi bandwidth.
+In this scenario, similar to the previous scenario, the \\ DORSA\_W-B-Z algorithm is better than the other algorithms, and DORSA\_W-B, DORSA\_W-Z, and SORSA\_W are slightly behind DORSA\_W-B-Z due to the use of M2M RF interfaces and the use of WiFi bandwidth.
 In addition, DiTOSA, which does not use relays and M2M RF interfaces, achieved a lower average data rate, albeit with a slight difference from other algorithms.

-In this scenario, similar to Scenario 1, the data rate of DORSA\_W-B-Z algorithm is on average 8\% better than other algorithms,up to about 0.5\% better than SORSA\_W, and up to 74\% better than DiTOSA algorithm.
+In this scenario, similar to Scenario 1, the data rate of DORSA\_W-B-Z algorithm is on average 8\% better than other algorithms, up to about 0.5\% better than SORSA\_W, and up to 74\% better than DiTOSA algorithm.